sanyassyed/De_Coursework_WCD/docs/1AnalyticsEngineering.md

         * Use Provisioned Concurrency (this is a paid service (fixed price) where containers are set aside irrespective of how often they are used)
         * Use faster languages
 * Basic Usage:
+    * Create a Lambda function:
+        1. AWS Console -> Lambda Functions -> Create Functions
+        1. Select from:
+            1. Author from scratch - write your own
+            1. Use a blueprint - common usecase - get object from S3, use API Gateway, Do a batch job etc.
+            1. Container image - use an existing container image
+        1. Runtime: Python
+        1. Architecture: x86_64 (default) other options like AWS EC2 Graviton
+        1. Permissions: Create a new role with basic Lambda permissions
+        1. Advanced Settings: (not needed for basic run)
+            * Enable code signing (use if code needs approval)
+            * Use tags to track costs

+        1. Create the function
+        1. Add/Set Trigger Configuration
+        1. Add/Set Destination
+        1. Function ARN(Amazon Resource Number): Make note of this
+        1. Code Source
+            * Lambda Handler: Where to start your function
+            * event : what you are passing eg: data added to s3 bucket
+            * context meta data attached to the lambda function of type dictionary that contains the function_name, function_version, invoked_function_arn etc.
+        1. Click on `Deploy` to apply the changes
+        1. Test 1: Pass an event.
+Click on `Test` and configure the test event as it's the first time:
+            1. Create new event
+            1. Event name - `hello-world-event`
+            1. Event sharing -  private
+            1. Set Event name `hello-world`
+            1. Event JSON: use the default json which will just pass that dictionary to the function
+            1. Save
+        1. Click on `Test` and that event just create will be used for testing
+        1. Test 2: No event to pass just print the date time
+        ```python
+        import json
+        from datetime import datetime

+        def lambda_handler(event, context):
+            timestamp = datetime.now().strftime("%Y-%m-%d %H-%M-%S")
+            print(timestamp)
+        ```
+        1. Test 3: Print all the packages available in Lambda for Python by default
+        ```python
+        from pkg_resources import working_set

+        def lambda_handler(event, context):
+            for i in working_set:
+                print(i.project_name + " + " + i.version)
+        ```

+        1. Test 4: s3 Put event, where you put into a s3 bucket.
+There is a template event available for this already.
+We can use that to test.

 * Create Lambda Layer: